lubomirkamensky/lubolab/content/post/building-sensor-network-grafana.md

 ![Variables](/images/2018/03/variables.png)

-Having all needed variables defined we can compose the query giving the data for the visualisation.
+Having all needed variables defined we can compose the query providing the data for the visualisation.

 ![Metrics](/images/2018/03/metrics.png)